shtaif/react-async-iterators/README.md

+# API

 ## Iteration state properties breakdown

-The following iteration state properties are common for all consumer utilities, with hooks - returned, with components - injected to their given render functions:
+The following iteration state properties are common for all consumer utilities, with hooks - returned, with components - injected to their given render functions.

+As detailed below, the types of these properties are affected by particular phases of the iteration process - see [_Lifecycle phases_](#lifecycle-phases) for more info.

 <table>
   <thead>